siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007 Double Curl Transport Closure.md

 ---
-title: The Physics of Energy Flow - Double Curl Transport Law
+title: The Physics of Energy Flow - Double Curl Transport Closure
 date: 2026-03-11
 ---

-# 7. Double Curl Transport Law
+# 7. Double Curl Transport Closure

 Chapter 6 established that the fundamental flow $\mathbf{F}$ must evolve by curl if it is to preserve its divergence-free structure.
-That still leaves a narrower question: what is the simplest curl-based law that makes transport possible?
+That still leaves a narrower question: what is the simplest curl-based closure that makes transport possible?

-A single self-curl law,
+A single self-curl relation,

 $$
 \partial_t \mathbf{F} = k\,\nabla \times \mathbf{F},